• Skip to primary navigation

 • 2 Green Chilies, finely chopped

-• 3 tbsp Fresh or dry coconut, grated
+• 3 tablespoons Fresh or dry coconut, grated

 Instructions

-• Heat coconut oil in a large saute pan.
-Add mustard seeds, urad dal and dry red chilies -- cook till the seeds splutter.
+• In a large sauté pan on medium heat, melt coconut oil.
+Add mustard seeds, urad dal and dry red chilies, cook till the seeds splutter.

-• Add the onion and green chili; saute till the onions are lightly browned around the edges.
+• Add the onion, green chilies and cook till the onions are lightly browned around the edges, about 4~5 minutes.

-• Stir in the chopped kale and turmeric; cook for 8~10 minutes or until kale is tender and cooked through.
+• Stir in the chopped kale and turmeric.
+Mix well, cover and cook for 8~10 minutes or until kale is tender and cooked through.

 • Finally stir in the grated coconut and salt.
 Mix well and cook for another 1~2 minutes.
 Serve hot with rice.